corda/corda-docs/content/en/docs/cenm/1.4/updating-network-parameters.md

 You must execute the commands listed below on the Signing Service - this means that you must run the commands from within the same secure network as the service.
-The recommended deployment includes a FARM Service dedicated to these high security actions:
+The recommended deployment includes a Gateway Service dedicated to these high security actions:

 * Fetch the unsigned network parameters - command: `cenm signer netmap netparams unsigned`.